 Online retailers are put into a better position than in-stores.
 Dunelm’s online orders are ‘significantly higher’ than they were before the pandemic.
 Fashion retailer Quiz has also reopened its online store after temporarily shutting it down.

-Below are ways mobile marketing can maximise online sales.
+Below are ways that retail mobile marketing can maximise online sales.

 Retailers can decrease their online cart-abandonment rates by sending customers abandoned-cart SMS or RMM messages when they leave the site without completing the checkout process.
 While many retailers rely on emails for their abandoned-cart messaging, text is a better choice because more than half of all web views come from mobile devices, so you reach users on the device they were probably using to shop.
 And text open rates are as high as 98%, with response rates of 45%.